Steady Solutions to the Relativistic Boltzmann Equation in a Slab: Introduction

+Finally, we make a uniform lower bound.
+On the compact set $\{|p|\le R\}$, the function $I$ is continuous and strictly positive.
+Hence

-We next recall several elementary facts concerning Lorentz transformations that will be used in the analysis of the collision operator and, in particular, in the geometric reduction underlying the hyperplane estimates.
+Let $ m\eqdef \min\left\{m_1,\frac{L}{2}\right\}>0. $ Then $I(p)\ge m$ for all $p\in\mathbb{R}^3$. \end{proof} We now recall several elementary facts concerning Lorentz transformations that will be used in the analysis of the collision operator and in the geometric reduction underlying the hyperplane estimates.

-A \(4\times4\) real matrix \(\Lambda=(\Lambda^\mu_{\ \nu})\) is called a (proper) Lorentz transformation if \(\det\Lambda=1\) and
+A $4\times4$ real matrix $\Lambda=(\Lambda^\mu_{\ \nu})$ is called a (proper) Lorentz transformation if $\det\Lambda=1$ and

-This condition implies the invariance of the Lorentz inner product:
+In particular, Lorentz transformations preserve the Lorentz inner product:

 Any Lorentz transformation is invertible, and its inverse is again a Lorentz transformation.
-We refer to \cite{MR2707256,St,MR2679588,MR2793935} for further background.
+We refer to \cite{MR2707256,MR2728733,MR2679588,MR2793935} for further background.

-\textbf{Momentum rotations and hyperplane normalization.} A key geometric ingredient in our analysis is the ability to normalize the orientation of momentum-space hyperplanes via Lorentz transformations.
+A key geometric ingredient in our analysis is the ability to normalize the orientation of momentum-space hyperplanes via Lorentz transformations.
+Let $a=(a_1,a_2,a_3)\in\mathbb{R}^3$.
+There exists a Lorentz transformation $\Lambda$, given by a spatial rotation, such that